idaholab/moose/tutorials/darcy_thermo_mech/doc/content/problem/step02.md

 To implement the coefficient a new Kernel object must be created: `DarcyPressure`.

-This object will inherit from ADDiffusion and will use input parameters for specifying the permeability and viscosity.
+This object will inherit from `Kernel` and will use input parameters for specifying the permeability and viscosity within the `computeQpResidual` and `computeQpJacobian` overrides.

 !---